The Pipeline

 Barriers are structural hints that prevent gate reordering during circuit construction.
 They have no physical effect on hardware.
 Before the optimization passes run, RemoveBarriersPass strips all barrier instructions from the circuit so that CancelAdjacentPass and MergeRotationsPass can see across them and find cancellation and merging opportunities they would otherwise miss.

-Pass 6: Cancel Adjacent
+Pass 6: Optimization Loop

 Some gates are self-inverse.
 Applying the same gate twice returns the qubit to its original state, so the pair can be removed entirely.
 CancelAdjacentPass finds and removes these pairs.